Department:School of Journalism & Communication Rank:Assistant Professor Annual Basis:9 Month

 Required Application Materials Interested candidates should submit a letter of interest, CV, and the names of four academic references.

-Position Announcement The School of Journalism and Communication (SOJC) at the University of Oregon seeks a tenure-track assistant professor in media studies, with an emphasis in game studies and related issues for digital media and society, to join a nationally recognized program that emphasizes critical thinking, media literacy, experiential learning, and a commitment to social progress and diversity.
+Position Announcement The School of Journalism and Communication (SOJC) at the University of Oregon seeks a tenure-track assistant professor in media and intersectionality to join our nationally recognized program that emphasizes critical thinking, media literacy, experiential learning, and a commitment to social progress and diversity.

 Ideal assistant professor candidates will have a Ph.D.
 (ABD considered), a well-defined research agenda with evidence of scholarly publication, and a demonstrated teaching ability at the collegiate level.
 Experience with applying for and securing external grants from relevant government and private sources is especially desired.
-Professional experience in game design/development and/or other relevant forms of digital media work is desired but not required.
+Primary research should focus on topics related to the intersections of diversity and inclusion—how media and communication influence, and are influenced by, the intersections of factors such as ethnicity, class, gender, and identity.
 The ideal candidate will offer the ability to research, teach, and lead in an innovative fashion.

-We value candidates who share the following school priorities; namely attracting undergraduate and graduate talent, offering relevant experiential learning opportunities, and academic excellence through enhanced research productivity.
+We value candidates who share the following school priorities: attracting undergraduate and graduate talent, offering relevant experiential learning opportunities, and academic excellence through enhanced research productivity.

 Department or Program Summary The SOJC is an ACEJMC-accredited program with over a 100-year history at the University of Oregon, which is a comprehensive research university and a member of the Association of American Universities (AAU).
 Our program thrives as a journalism and communication school known for innovation, ethics, and action.
 We offer four undergraduate concentrations (in advertising, journalism, media studies, and public relations), four professional and academic master’s programs, and a doctoral program in media studies.